initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 &nbsp;
 ### Setup JWT issuer URL

 This is minimal setup required to implement the JWT authentication.
-The `issuer-url` provided is used by Resource Server to discover public keys of authorization server and validate the token.
+The `issuer-url` provided is used by Resource Server to discover public keys of the authorization server and validate the token.
 It is also the same URL present in **`iss`** claim.

 ```yaml
 Spring: